MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

     }
     ```

+1. Change `http://localhost:8080` in the above code and make sure the variable `{workspaceFolder}` resolves.

+1. Select the **Inspect** icon.
+If you haven't installed the Microsoft Edge DevTools extension for Visual Studio Code, the **Extensions** tab opens and automatically displays the extension to install. <!-- this step was stray; move? -->

+#### See also

+*  [Launch configurations][launchJSON] in the _Debugging_ article for Visual Studio Code.

 <!-- ====================================================================== -->
 ## Console integration

-If you launch the extension from the Run and Debug workflow, the [Debug Console of Visual Studio Code][DebugConsoleVSCode] gives you all the functions of the [Microsoft Edge Developer Tools Console][EdgeDevToolsConsole].
+If you launch the extension from the Run and Debug workflow, the [Debug Console of Visual Studio Code][DebugConsoleVSCode] gives you all the functions of the DevTools [Console][EdgeDevToolsConsole].
 You have direct access to the Window object of the instance of Edge and can use all the [Console Utilities][ConsoleUtilities].

 :::image type="complex" source="./media/edge-devtools-for-vscode-console-integration.png" alt-text="The DevTools Console is available when the extension is launched from a Run and Debug workflow" lightbox="./media/edge-devtools-for-vscode-console-integration.png":::
    The DevTools Console is available when the extension is launched from a **Run and Debug** workflow